sdecoret - stock.adobe.com

 Cabella is confident that she will be able to drive compliance with the policies set by her department because she has a global top-level leadership mandate.

-“I also sit in on all the committees where the decisions are made about business policy and strategy, and I have a say over what risks are appropriate for the company or not, so there is an entire management system that supports the independence of my role,” she said.
+“I also sit in on all the committees where the decisions are made about business policy and strategy, and I have a say over what risks are appropriate for the company or not, so there is an entire management system that supports the independence of my role,” she says.

 “There is also the backing of IBM’s leadership team, which means I have the necessary power and resources to assert my independence in taking decisions.”